 Depending on the specific requirements, chatbots can be of various complexity, functionality scope or format.
-Some may be rather simple Facebook or Telegram bots handling simple matters, while others may be native bots with sophisticated NLP and AI algorithms allowing the bot to recognize free speech and learn in the process.
+Some may be rather simple Facebook or Telegram chatbots handling simple matters, while others may be native chatbots with sophisticated NLP and AI algorithms allowing the bot to recognize free speech and learn in the process.

-One thing is certain – the implementation of a chatbot for a telecom company is a recommended step in a complex strategy of improving the service.
+One thing is certain – the implementation of chatbots for telecommunication companies is a recommended step in a complex strategy of improving the service.